icopy-site/awesome/docs/awesome/awesome-cl.md

   section of their own.
 - do some curation based on our experience and the state of the library's documentation.
-We do *not* aim at listing every existing CL library (see Quickdocs or Cliki for that) nor to list every "popular" library (see Quicklisp stats).
+We do *not* aim at listing every existing CL library (see Cliki for that) nor to list every "popular" library (see Quicklisp stats).
 - as such, the libraries we like best are marked with a 👍 (`1F44D` unicode character).
 See also the signs' explanation in the